cosmos/ibc/papers/2020-05/src/connections.md

 `ConnOpenInit`, executed on chain A, initialises a connection attempt on chain A, specifying a pair of identifiers for the connection on both chains and a pair of identifiers for existing light clients (one for each chain).
+Chain A stores a connection end object in its state.

 `ConnOpenTry`, executed on chain B, relays notice of a connection attempt on chain A to chain B, providing the pair of connection identifiers, the pair of client identifiers, and a desired version.
-Chain B verifies that these identifiers are valid, checks that the version is compatible, verifies a proof that chain A has stored these identifiers, and verifies a proof that the light client chain A is using to validate chain B has the correct consensus state for chain B.
+Chain B verifies that these identifiers are valid, checks that the version is compatible, verifies a proof that chain A has stored these identifiers, and verifies a proof that the light client chain A is using to validate chain B has the correct consensus state for chain B. Chain B stores a connection end object in its state.

 `ConnOpenAck`, executed on chain A, relays acceptance of a connection open attempt from chain B back to chain A, providing the identifier which can now be used to look up the connection end object.
 Chain A verifies